dutchLuck/ihad/README.md

 00000010 101112131415161718191a1b1c1d1e1f ________________
 00000020 202122232425262728292a2b2c2d2e2f _!"#$%&'()*+,-./
 ```
+If displaying the space character is desirable,
+such as previously mentioned utility programs do by default,
-If displaying the space character is desirable then it may be done with the use of the
+then it may be done with the use of the -s option.
--s option.
 For example; -
 ```
 $ ./ihad -s demo.bin
 00000000 000102030405060708090a0b0c0d0e0f ................